bitlogik/pyWalletConnect/README.md

 pyWalletConnect maintains a TLS WebSocket opened with the host relay.
 It builds an internal pool of received request messages from the dapp.

 Once the session is opened, you can read the pending messages received from the Dapp from time to time.
-And then your wallet app can process them.
+And then your wallet app can process these request, and send back the reply.

 Use a deamon thread timer for example, to call the `get_message()` method in a short time frequency.
 3-6 seconds is an acceptable delay.
 This can also performed in a blocking *for* loop with a sleeping time.
 Then process the Dapp queries for further user wallet actions.

 Remember to keep track of the request id, as it is needed for `.reply(req_id, result)` ultimately when sending the processing result back to the dapp service.
 One way is to provide the id in argument in your processing methods.
 Also this can be done with global or shared parameters.

-When a WCClient object created from a WCv1 link is closed or deleted, it will send to the dapp a closing session message.
+When a WCClient object created from a WC link is closed or deleted, it will send to the dapp a closing session message.

 ```python
 def process_sendtransaction(call_id, tx):